dipampaul17/repoforge/README.md

 ## Contributing

 We welcome contributions!
-Check out our [Contributing Guide](CONTRIBUTING.md) for more details.
+Please fork or clone this repo.

 ## License

 RepoForge is MIT licensed.
-See [LICENSE](LICENSE) for details.